Where we work

 Engagement with Local Mechanisms

-EQUAL GROUND played its role as advocates for LGBTIQ rights by contribution to the Constitutional Reform process in 2016 and had a significant presence at PRC presentations in 9 districts.
+EQUAL GROUND played its role as advocates for LGBTIQ rights by contribution to the Constitutional Reform process in 2016 and had a significant presence at PRC (Public Recommendation Committee) presentations in 9 districts.
 The organisation met with the Parliamentary sub Committee on Fundamental rights (2017) and made its presentation on the need to include nondiscrimination policies and decriminalisation while lobbying for inclusion in the fundamental rights chapter of the Constitution of Sri Lanka.
 Presentations and submissions were also made to the Special Task Force for Reconciliation Mechanisms and recommendations were made to the National Human Rights Action Plan.

 Our engagement with the Human Rights Commission of Sri Lanka (HRCSL) as a sub committee member has been extensive.
 Documentation of cases were presented to the HRCSL, input was given into the Gender Certification process for Transgenders and EQUAL GROUND sensitised HRC officers island wide on SOGIE.
 We worked closely with the Legal Aid Commission of Sri Lanka conducting sensitisation programs with staff members, conducted Lawyers trainings and a Lawyers conference and initiated Lawyers Collectives to better assist LGBTIQ persons in the rural areas.